protux/blog/protux-blog/content/posts/trees-in-relational-db.md

   ]
 }
 ```
-This output can now be stored in a cache to be delivered from there and does not have to be recalculated too often.
+This JSON output can now be stored in a cache to be delivered from there and does not have to be recalculated too often.

 If you like you can [see the full code example here](https://gist.github.com/protux/7bddd2629f922641ba4acb0ad32c5848).